SmokeyStack/adk-lib/README.md

 ### Using the Components

-To use the custom components, please see the [main.ts](/scripts/main.ts) for a list of all registered custom components.
-Documentation is currently being worked on for what each component does.
+To use the custom components, please see the [documentation](/docs) for a list of all registered custom components.

 Once you have chosen the custom component, simply add it to the `minecraft:custom_components` component in your item or block file.